 NBA Reporter Reveals Miami's Desperation to Move Terry Rozier

-According to Ethan Skolnick, the team are eyeing a trade partner for veteran guard Terry Rozier for what the reporter describes as 'just about anything'.
+According to Ethan Skolnick, the team is eyeing a trade partner for veteran guard Terry Rozier for what the reporter describes as 'just about anything.'

-Rozier enters the final year of his current contract in 2025/26, and even after averaging 11, 4 and 3 a season ago in Miami, the team have good guard depth and have no need for the 31-year old.
-What the team do need is depth up front beyond Kel'el Ware, who is currently the only centre with NBA experience on their roster with Bam Adebayo set to play the 4, making Rozier the perfect trade candidate to give them much needed depth up front.
+Rozier enters the final year of his current contract in 2025/26, and even after averaging 11, 4, and 3 a season ago in Miami, the team has good guard depth and has no need for the 31-year-old.
+What the team does need is depth up front beyond Kel'el Ware, who is currently the only center with NBA experience on their roster, with Bam Adebayo set to play the 4, making Rozier the perfect trade candidate to give them much-needed depth up front.

 Written by Nathan Smith